lightninglabs/docs.lightning.engineering/the-lightning-network/taproot-assets/taproot-assets-protocol.md

 ### Asset proof

 The asset issuer can now selectively reveal what assets were created and to whom they were allotted.
-Most importantly, the issuer can prove to the recipient that an asset has been transfered to them, by revealing a specific asset proof, which contains the asset script as well as the path of the sparse Merkle sum tree with the recipient’s account as the key.
+Most importantly, the issuer can prove to the recipient that an asset has been transferred to them, by revealing a specific asset proof, which contains the asset script as well as the path of the sparse Merkle sum tree with the recipient’s account as the key.

 The recipient can verify the partial sparse Merkle sum tree to recreate the script, tweak the issuer’s public key and verify that the genesis transaction exists on the blockchain, while the partial Merkle tree gives them assurance over the assets issued to them, as well as the total number of assets issued.